jhlenes/complete_coverage/README.md

 # complete_coverage
 This is a collection of packages for the Robot Operating System (ROS).
+Works on Noetic and Melodic.

 Together, these packages provide an implementation of an online complete coverage maneuvering system for unmanned surface vehicles (USVs).